labs-lv/sb8/README.md

 If reading bytes from the DSP has failed (timed out) it means that Sonic Buster 8 card is not present in the system.

-### Setting accurate time constant
+### Setting 16-bit time constant
-Sonic Buster 8 DSP adds two new commands for setting Time Constant more precisely that doing it a regular way using command 40h.
+Thanks to the 16-bit timer, Sonic Buster 8 allows to set 16-bit time constant for setting more accurate DSP playback rate than it was with Sound Blaster using function 40h.

-The process is simple:
+The process of setting the time constant is simple:
 1. Read a value from the DSP with command 50h
 2. Make calculations
 3. Write the result to the DSP with command 51h